pyepics/pyepics/README.rst

 Installation
 ===========

-This package requires python3.6 or higher.
-The EPICS Channel Access library v 3.14.8 or higher is also required.
-Shared libraries are provided and will be installed for Windows, MacOS, and Linux, and used by default.
+This package is supported on Python 3.8 and higher.
+Shared libraries needed for Epics Channel Access are provided for for Windows, MacOS, and Linux, and used by default.
+If you wish to use your own versions of the CA shared libraries, that can be controlled with an environmental variable.

 To install the package, use::